 WHY GO: This Getaway is all about Haunted Philadelphia PA.
 Explore the ghost tours, paranormal activity, strange historic sites, and scary attractions that encompass a Macabre Philly.

-When Charles Dickens came to the United States in 1842, he wanted to visit just two tourist sites.
-He visited Niagara Falls in New York and the Eastern State Penitentiary in Philadelphia.
+When Charles Dickens visited the United States in 1842, he wished to see just two tourist sites: the venerable Niagara Falls in New York and the Eastern State Penitentiary in Philadelphia.
 Eastern State, the first penitentiary in the world, was a prison unlike any other at the time.
 It lured more curiosity seekers than even Independence Hall in Washington DC.

 Of course, Benjamin Franklin, the Liberty Bell, Declaration of Independence, and The Constitution of the United States bring families and school groups to Philadelphia.